valentinp72/valentinp72/content/posts/interrail-2023/index.md

 ## E] :netherlands: Rotterdam and The Hague

 After Berlin, I took one of my last train of this trip to get to Rotterdam, Netherlands.
-The train (IC 148), operated by [DB](https://www.bahn.de/) leaved Berlin Hauptbahnhof at 8:33 and arrived in Amersfoort at 14:33.
+The train (IC 148), operated by [DB](https://www.bahn.de/) left Berlin Hauptbahnhof at 8:33 and arrived in Amersfoort at 14:33.
 I then took a 57m train to Rotterdam Centraal.
 The DB InterCity train was equiped with a restaurant car, in which I enjoyed a delicious chili.
 During one of my days in Rotterdam, I went for a short trip to The Hague.
 Thankfully, the trip was only 19m, and the fare was included in my Interrail pass.
 {{< gallery dir="img/rotterdam_thehague" />}}